 Pulling a U-Boat in front of the fish

 Tentacles and insects, yummy!

-We found a stall that served some wraps with bean sprouts, chicken and vegetables stuffed inside.
+We found a stall that served some fluffy crepes with bean sprouts, chicken and vegetables stuffed inside.

 Although her English wasn't that good, the woman cooking was cracking jokes and making us LOL!

 Her English was much better than our Khmer, and it goes to show you don't need to master a language to have your good humour show!
 Great food too!

 Neda found a cross-stitching friend in the market!